ufz/ogs/web/content/docs/userguide/basics/introduction/index.md

 By downloading from the release page you will get a bunch of folders and files.
 However, OGS itself will come as a simple executable file, which you will find in the `bin` sub-folder.
 You can put the executable wherever you like.
-For convenience you may put it into a location which is in your `PATH`-environment variable which allows you to start the executable without specifying its full file path just calling `ogs` from the terminal of your machine.
+For convenience you may put it into a location which is in your `PATH`-environment variable or [modify](https://stackoverflow.com/a/714918/80480) the `PATH` environment variable which allows you to start the executable without specifying its full file path.
+Then just calling `ogs` from the terminal is sufficient.

 </div>